fuzzywood/fuzzywood/README.md

 ### Web Developer & Security Enthusiast

 I love building robust applications — and then (theoretically) breaking them to make them even more secure.
-My focus lies at the intersection of clean Python code and defensive security strategies.
+My focus lies at the intersection of clean Python code and security strategies.

 ---